Integrative Counselling &

 I offer a space that is affirming of neurodiversity and LGBTQ+ identities.

 Shame can be subtle or deeply felt, often woven into how you experience yourself and the world around you.
+At times, it may be felt viscerally — as tension, collapse, numbness, exposure, or a sense of wanting to hide.

 This is something we can take time to explore together.